 Prerequisite(s): A grade of "C" or higher in RAD 142 and a grade of "C" or higher in RAD 150.
+Corequisite(s): RAD 200 and RAD 200L and RAD 210 and RAD 248.

 Comment: RAD 240 is offered in the fall semester only.
 Letter grade only.
 RAD 240 may not be audited.
 RAD 240 may not be taken credit/no credit.
 Students will complete health screening and must be cleared by the clinical site to which they are assigned.
 Liability insurance must be in effect for clinical courses.
 Approximately 270 clinical hours during the 16 week semester.